WACOMalt/Playlistifier/README.md

 - Try copying the URL from your browser address bar

 **"Authentication failed"**
-- Ensure you're logged into Spotify in your browser
+- Ensure you're logged into the streaming service in your browser
 - Check that you clicked "Agree" in the authorization page
 - Try restarting the application